 Choose a remote PostgreSQL connection method

-- SSH tunnel: This is the preferred, and more secure, method.
+- SSH tunnel: This is the more secure method.
 You set up an SSH tunnel that forwards a port on your local computer to the remote PostgreSQL server.
-The PostgreSQL traffic is encrypted by the SSH tunnel, and firewall settings on the A2 Hosting server do not need to be changed.
+The PostgreSQL traffic is encrypted by the SSH tunnel.

 After you have set up a remote PostgreSQL connection, you can use a client application such as psql to work with your databases.

 The procedure you follow to set up an SSH tunnel between your local computer and the A2 Hosting server depends on the local computer's operating system.

 In order to use an SSH tunnel on a computer running Microsoft Windows, you need an SSH client program.
 A2 Hosting recommends using PuTTY, which you can download here.
 After you have downloaded the PuTTY executable to your local computer, you can set up an SSH tunnel.

 To set up an SSH tunnel on a computer running Microsoft Windows: